Bookofharry/Website-techminds/README.md

-# Tech Minds APP + Payment Gateway
+# Tech Minds APP

+# App Designed and Developed By Harry Dev